Special Interest Groups for professional fundraisers

 Australian Philanthropy Network (APN)

-As members, you will be invited to four online peer learning events each year focused on a major gift topic with the potential for some localised in-person networking activities in each state.
-Please join your new private APN LinkedIn group for members to connect, share news, and hear the latest group updates.
+As members, you will be invited to 4 online peer-learning events each year focused on major giving & philanthropy as well as occasional state-based in-person networking events.
+Please join our private APN LinkedIn group for members to connect, share news, and hear the latest group updates.

 Marketing